 Overview

-A brain aneurysm (AN-yoo-riz-um) — also known as a cerebral aneurysm or intracranial aneurysm — is a bulge or ballooning in a blood vessel in the brain.
-An aneurysm often looks like a berry hanging on a stem.
+A brain aneurysm (AN-yoo-riz-um) is a bulge or ballooning in a blood vessel in the brain.
+It's also known as a cerebral aneurysm or intracranial aneurysm.
+One type of aneurysm called a berry or saccular aneurysm looks like a berry hanging on a stem.

 Experts think brain aneurysms form and grow because blood flowing through the blood vessel puts pressure on a weak area of the vessel wall.
 This can increase the size of the brain aneurysm.
 If the brain aneurysm leaks or ruptures, it causes bleeding in the brain, known as a hemorrhagic stroke.

-Most often, a ruptured brain aneurysm occurs in the space between the brain and the thin tissues covering the brain.
+Most often, a ruptured brain aneurysm happens in the space between the brain and the thin tissues covering the brain.
 This type of hemorrhagic stroke is called a subarachnoid hemorrhage.

 Symptoms